-Watching solstices, equinoxes from space | EarthSky.org
+Video: Watching solstices and equinoxes from space | EarthSky.org

-In 2016, winter solstice for the Northern Hemisphere (summer solstice for the Southern Hemisphere) will take place on Wednesday, December 21 at 10:44 UTC (translate to your time zone).
+In 2019, the summer solstice for the Northern Hemisphere (winter solstice for the Southern Hemisphere) will take place on June 21 at 15:54 UTC; translate UTC to your time.

 Why does Earth have seasons?
 It’s natural to think our world’s seasons result from Earth’s changing distance from the sun.
-But you can easily see that’s not the case, when you realize that Earth is farther from the sun in July (northern summer) and closer in January (northern winter).
-The fact that Earth’s Northern and Southern Hemispheres have their summers and winters at opposite times of the year provides a clue to the real reason for seasons: that reason is Earth’s 23-and-a-half-degree tilt on its axis.
+But you can easily understand that’s not the case, when you realize that Earth is farther from the sun in July (northern summer) and closer in January (northern winter).
+The fact that Earth’s Northern and Southern Hemispheres have their summers and winters at opposite times of the year provides a clue to the real reason for seasons: that reason is Earth’s 23 1/2 degree tilt on its axis.
 The photos and video on this page – from NASA – show Earth’s solstices and equinoxes from space.

 They can help you visualize why our seasons unfold as they do, continuously, throughout each year.

-EUMETSAT‘s Meteosat-9 (a weather satellite) captured the four views above of Earth from geosynchronous orbit a few years ago.
+EUMETSAT‘s Meteosat-9 (a weather satellite) captured the four views below of Earth from geosynchronous orbit in 2010 and 2011.
 A satellite in geosynchronous orbit stays over the same point on Earth all the time.
-The images above show how sunlight fell on the Earth on December 21, 2010 (upper left), March 20 (upper right), June 21 (lower left), and September 20, 2011 (lower right).
+The images show how sunlight fell on the Earth on December 21, 2010 (upper left), March 20, 2011 (upper right), June 21, 2011 (lower left), and September 20, 2011 (lower right).
 Each image was taken at 6:12 a.m. local time.

 Around 6 a.m. local time each day, the sun, Earth, and any geosynchronous satellite form a right angle, affording straight-down view of Earth’s terminator line, that is, the line between our world’s day and night sides.
 The shape of this line between night and day varies with the seasons, which means different lengths of days and differing amounts of warming sunshine.